Aqumen-Tech/aqumenlib/TUTORIAL.md

-Because InstrumentFamily objects capture rich meta-data information about the instruments, and because MarketView keeps track of dependencies between curves and instruments, to compute market sensitivities the user does not need to supply any more information or logic, this important market risk calculation can be performed with just one line of code:
+Because InstrumentFamily objects capture rich meta-data information about the instruments, and because MarketView keeps track of dependencies between curves and instruments, to compute market sensitivities the user does not need to supply any more information or logic, so that this important market risk calculation can be performed with just one line of code: